lepekinoi/ASUS-PRIME-Z370-A-Hackintoshed/README.md

 iMacPro1,1

-Full Working
+-Full Working

-With VEGA 64 -> No fan speed problem
+-With VEGA 64 -> No fan speed problem
-No sleep problem
+-No sleep problem
-No black screen
+-No black screen

 Clover Theme : mimi black